Tuesday, August 29, 2017

 - Large flexible engine mounts.
 These are twice the size of the previous ones and should smooth out vibrations more efficiently.

-- Lower left in the photo - a draining tap from the diesel fuel tanks sump.
-I will be able to readily and frequently drain off any water or other contaminants from the fuel tank.
+- Lower left in the photo - a draining tap from the diesel tanks sump.
+I will be able to readily and frequently drain off any water or other contaminants from the tank.

 - Middle left in the photo - The tallish silver cylinder with the black tap on top is a remote greaser for the stern gland.
 A quarter turn of this after running the motor each time is all that is required to grease the stern gland and stop it from dripping.